bsmth/content/files/en-us/mozilla/firefox/releases/146/index.md

 These features are shipping in Firefox 146 but are disabled by default.
 To experiment with them, search for the appropriate preference on the `about:config` page and set it to `true`.
 You can find more such features on the [Experimental features](/en-US/docs/Mozilla/Firefox/Experimental_features) page.

+## See also

+- [Firefox release channels](/en-US/docs/Mozilla/Firefox#firefox_release_channels) - different Firefox release versions and their cadence
+- [Firefox Release Trains](https://whattrainisitnow.com/) - Mozilla's official reference for all things related to the Firefox release schedule